wwcodemanila/WWCodeManila-JavaScript/contents/data_types_operators.md

 ## Overview

 In this section, we will be learning about variables and the basic data types in JavaScript.
+We will also discover some of the commonly used operators.

 ## Data Types